joeycastillo/sensorwatch.net/content/en/docs/using/_index.md

 For watch faces with configurable options, a long press of the ALARM button can either change those options directly, or enter a secondary mode for configuring the watch face.
 On the [Clock](/docs/using/clock/) face, for example, a long press of the ALARM button toggles the hourly chime, and on the [Temperature](/docs/using/temperature/) watch face it toggles metric vs imperial units (Celsius or Fahrenheit).
 On the [Sunrise/Sunset](/docs/using/sunrise/) watch face, a long press of the ALARM button enters the latitude / longitude settings screen; on [World Clock](/docs/using/worldclock/), it allows you to add a name and configure the time zone.

-A short press of the ALARM button can also advance a value: in the [Time Set](/docs/using/timeset/) watch face, pressing Alarm while setting (say) the month, advances the year by one.
-Pressing it again advances it again, until you reach the final value and it loops around.
+A short press of the ALARM button can also advance a value: in the [Time Set](/docs/using/timeset/) watch face, pressing Alarm while setting (say) the month, advances the month by one.
+Pressing it again advances it again, until you reach the final value (month 12) and it loops around.

 ### The LIGHT button